On the sequential convergence of Lloyd's algorithms: Rigidity of semi-discrete optimal transport quantization losses

 \section{Rigidity of semi-discrete optimal transport quantization losses}

 In this section we show the definability in an o-minimal structure of the optimal and uniform quantization functionals $G_{N}$ and $F_{N}$ defined respectively in \eqref{eq:optimal_quant} and \eqref{Objective_function}.
 This finishes the proof arguments for our main convergence results for Lloyd's algorithms in Theorem \ref{th:main_Optimal_Quant} and \ref{th:main} since by Kurdyka's result recalled in Theorem \ref{th:kurdyka}, they are therefore KL functions.
+For the sake of completeness, we also provide elementary proofs of well-known results in definable geometry.
 We start with the introduction of o-minimal structures and recall the main results that will be needed further in this section.